 The MS-21 was intended to have its maiden flight in 2014, with deliveries to begin in 2016.
 However, the project suffers delays.
-Deliveries will not begin earlier than 2017.
-Irkut claims to have firm orders for around 175 aircraft.
+The first flight took place on 28 May 2017.
+At the day of the first flight, Irkut claimed to have firm orders for 175 aircraft.

 The first Irkut MS-21 rolled out of the factory on June 8, 2016.
 (Photo: UAC)